 How to Trade on Binance

-I’ve talked before about my favourite longterm holds and right now, my favourite coins for 2018 are Bitcoin, Ethereum, Monero, Ripple, Icon, OmiseGO, Neo, Siacoin, Verge and Hempcoin.
+I’ve talked before about my favourite longterm holds and right now, my favourite coins for 2020 are Bitcoin, Ethereum, Zcash, Monero, Ripple, Icon, OmiseGO, Neo, Siacoin, Verge and Hempcoin.

-My favourite short term coins change weekly and sometimes even daily based on how the market is moving and the recommendations from a cryptocurrency paid mastermind group I am in.
+My favourite short term coins change weekly and sometimes even daily based on how the market is moving.

 Do your own research before deciding which coins you want to invest in.
 I recommend looking at Coinmarketcap to get a breakdown of different coins that are available and to check out recent developments, news and price action for coins that interest you.